benmurphy97/IMDB-Movie-Recommender/README.md

 5. title_char_based_predictions.ipynb

-  I built a character level language model using Keras LSTM to predict a word from title based a small number of characters         from that title.
-  I used a 2 character look-ahead method by maximizing the product of the probabilites of the next 2 characters.
-  I used an ipywidget to dynamically update the input and produce the latest predicted word
+  I built a character level language model using Keras (tensorflow) LSTM I used it to predict a word from title based a small number of characters I used a 2 character look-ahead method by maximizing the product of the probabilites of the next 2 characters I used an ipywidget to dynamically update the input and produce the latest predicted word